History of Antioch

 In December 2009, Antioch produced a benefit CD: The Congo Benefit Project – which raised over $30,000 dollars for World Relief Congo through CD sales and concerts in Bend, Oregon and Boise, Idaho (the Congo CD can be purchased through the Online Store under the “Resources” tab).

-2010 saw the launch of Redux – a Q&A service and web video series aimed at giving people the power to Ask Questions and Join the Conversation about Christianity and faith.
+2010 saw the launch of Redux – a Q&A web video series aimed at giving people the power to Ask Questions and Join the Conversation about Christianity and faith.
 2010 also saw the blossoming of the Antioch Internship with 26 summer interns and 10 yearlong interns.

 Even though we’ve grown to over 500 adults in services, Antioch continues to be a story of simple people believing in a big God, dreaming big dreams and committing to walk humbly and authentically in our community and our world.